Installing network agents

 Install the network agent.

-sudo yum install sectigo-network-agent
+sudo dnf install sectigo-network-agent

 When prompted to accept the GPG key, confirm the fingerprint matches the following: